 If you’re going to use IMAP to access your email account, you will care how much storage space is provided by the hosting company since your Inbox and other folders will live on the mail server using up that storage space.
 These days it’s pretty easy to use up 1 or 2 GB of storage space after a few years.
 All of the hosting companies in my table provide a minimum of 5 GB of storage space.
 If you’re willing to spend a bit more money and work with one of the larger hosting companies then you can easily get 25 GB or even unlimited storage space.

 Integrated Calendars and Contacts

 Many hosting companies advertise a guaranteed uptime.
 While this detail is important, it can also be confusing or misleading.
 This Wikipedia article gives greater context than I can provide here.
 Briefly, the higher the uptime percentage the better.
 However uptime does not mean the same thing as availability.
-In other words, a mail server may be up and running but not available to you due to a network outage somewhere.
-Despite Rackspace listing 100% guaranteed uptime, this doesn’t really mean that their mail servers will always be up.
-Every company suffers from equipment failure or earthquakes or hurricanes.
-Rackspace and others simply provide you a written guarantee which states that if their servers are not up and running then you’re entitled to some sort of refund of your hosting costs.
+In other words, a mail server may be up and running, but not available to you due to a network outage somewhere.
+Please contact the email or web hosting company to ask them about their uptime guarantee.

 Hosting companies are not all the same.
 A small business owner should think about their email and web hosting needs, then find a hosting company that is an appropriate fit.
 I hope this article has helped you to better understand some of the differences between hosting companies.